bitcoinmono/bitcoinmono/README.md

 Please see the included LICENSE file for more information.

-FOR DEVS : If you fork the repo to make your own coin, take a look at CryptoNoteConfig_new_coin.h for simplicity FORKS SCHEDULE : BTCM will fork at block 250000.
+FOR DEVS : If you fork the repo to make your own coin, take a look at CryptoNoteConfig_new_coin.h for simplicity.

+FORKS SCHEDULE : BTCM will fork at block 250000.

 ### Installing